IS4Code/PawnPlus/README.md

 _PawnPlus_ extends the possibilities of the Pawn scripting language with new constructs, data types, and programming techniques.

-With this plugin, you can use techniques like asynchronous programming, task-based programming, lightweight form of delegates, and dynamic data objects to make programming in Pawn easier, simpler, and more efficient.
+With this plugin, you can use techniques like asynchronous task-based programming, reflection, hooking, and dynamic structures to make programming in Pawn easier, simpler, and more efficient.

+_PawnPlus_ introduces dynamically sized strings, lists, linked lists, and maps.
+Collections can contain any number of elements of any type (cells or arrays) and any tag.
+They can be iterated using versatile iterator objects.
+Tasks can be used to execute code based on a specific event, without creating additional callbacks and without blocking the program.

+Several new object types use the garbage collector present in the plugin, removing the need to explicitly delete memory in most cases.

 ## Documentation
 See the [wiki](//github.com/IllidanS4/PawnPlus/wiki) for documentation and tutorials on how to use this plugin.